tuwien-csd/fundify/CONTRIBUTING.md

 - Find out whether your idea fits with the scope and aims of the project.
 It’s up to you to make a strong case to convince the project’s developers of the advantages of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.

 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as GitHub issues.
+If you have any suggestions to enhance FUNDify, go to FUNDify's [contact page](https://fundify.arisnet.ac.at/contact) and make sure to include the following information in your request:

-- Go to FUNDify's [contact page](https://fundify.arisnet.ac.at/contact), select *Other* in the **Category** field and complete the form.
+- Select *Other* as the **Category** in the contact form.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - Describe the current behavior and explain which behavior you expected to see instead and why.
 At this point you can also tell which alternatives do not work for you.
 - **Explain why this enhancement would be useful** to most Fundify users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.